nickabate/facefinder-client/README.md

 ![Demo screenshot](./facefinder.png)

-This project was built as a part of pursuing my Complete Web Developer online certification with the Zero to Mastery Academy.
+This project was built as a part of pursuing my Complete Web Developer online certification with the [Zero to Mastery Academy](https://zerotomastery.io/).

 With this project, I learned how to use a third party Clarifai machine learning API.
 The functionality of the API usage interacts with a PostgreSQL database to store a user's interactions with the application.
 There is also users stored in the database with login functionality on the frontend.

-## Built with
+## Built With

 Some of the tech used in this app includes React on the frontend, with a backend utilizing Node, Express, Knex, PostgreSQL and a Clarifai machine learning API.